nuta/operating-system-in-1000-lines/website/en/10-process.md

 lang: en
 ---

+A process is an instance of an application.
+Each process has its own independent execution context and resources such as a virtual address space.

 > [!NOTE]
 >
-> **Translation of this English version is in progress.**

-A process is essentially an instance of an application, with each process having its own independent execution context and resources such as a virtual address space.
-Some OSes provide the execution context as a separate concept called a "thread", but for simplicity, in this book we'll treat each process as having a single thread.
+> Practical operating systems provide the execution context as a separate concept called a *"thread"*.
+For simplicity, in this book we'll treat each process as having a single thread.

-## Process control structure
+## Process control block

-The following `process` structure summarizes the information for a process.
-This structure is called a _"Process Control Block (PCB)"_.
+The following `process` structure defines a process object.
+It's also known as  _"Process Control Block (PCB)"_.

 ```c
 #define PROCS_MAX 8       // Maximum number of processes